G-tmp/rtcow/README.md

 ## dev

-* SDP contain ICE candicates, ICE server is unneeded in LAN
+* peers exchange SDP(offer, answer) and ICE candidates via signaling server, ICE server is unneeded in LAN

 * ```mediaDevices.getUserMedia``` must using HTTPS or the file:/// URL scheme, or a page loaded from localhost